 If you need help

 There are many resources available on campus to assist you if you find yourself being bullied or harassed.
 If you live in residence, you can speak with your RA or Residence Life Manager.
-All students can contact Student Health & Wellness, Human Rights and Equity Services or firstname.lastname@example.org or 902-494-2404, or Dalhousie's social worker at email@example.com.
+All students can contact Human Rights and Equity Services or firstname.lastname@example.org or 902-494-2404, or Dalhousie's social worker at email@example.com.
 In an emergency, contact Dalhousie Security at 902-494-4109.